-Our audit procedures in relation to the recoverability of other receivables from tutors included:
+Our audit procedures in relation to management's assessment of the recoverability of other receivables from tutors included:

-- We obtained management's assessment on the recoverability of other receivables from tutors, assessed its reasonableness in making the assumptions with reference to the past repayment history and outstanding contract period of the individual tutors, current market conditions, such as the number of student enrollments and revenue sharing arrangements with the individual tutors, as well as forward-looking estimates, such as expected significant changes in the general economic environment. - We tested the ageing of other receivables from tutors and traced to the suppliers invoices on a sample basis. - We checked the acknowledgement of expenses paid by the Group on behalf of the respective tutors and the settlement of receivables to the monthly recharge statements to individual tutors on a sample basis.
+- We understood, evaluated and validated the key controls over the assessment of the recoverability of other receivables from tutors and assessed the inherent risk of material misstatement by considering the degree of estimation uncertainty and the subjectivity of judgement involved in determining assumptions to be applied. - We obtained management's assessment on the recoverability of other receivables from tutors, assessed its reasonableness in making the assumptions with reference to the past repayment history and outstanding contract period of the individual tutors, current market conditions, such as the number of student enrollments and revenue sharing arrangements with the individual tutors, as well as forwardlooking estimates, such as expected significant changes in the general economic environment. - We tested the ageing of other receivables from tutors and traced to the suppliers invoices on a sample basis. - We checked the acknowledgement of expenses paid by the Group on behalf of the respective tutors and the settlement of receivables to the monthly recharge statements to individual tutors on a sample basis.

-Based on our procedures, we found that the judgements and assumptions made by management in determining the recoverability of other receivables from tutors are supportable by the available evidence.
+Based on our procedures performed, we considered that the risk assessment of the recoverability of other receivables from tutors remained appropriate, and the judgements, estimates and assumptions made by management in determining the recoverability of other receivables from tutors are supportable by the available evidence.